jcr0916-hue/federatedrepublic/docs/CONSTITUTION-REVIEW-OPEN.md

 side. **Open question for John:** worth its own express bar, or is this acceptable since it still requires someone else — the sitting executive — to choose to make the appointment?

-### §2.5(6) / §2.9(6) — near-identical duplication (One Home Rule)
-The two temporary-incapacity succession provisions run in close parallel, differing only in chamber and tiebreaker, both depending on §2.16 for the trigger.
-Parallelism aids readability, but it is the same rule stated twice — amend one, forget the other.

 ---

 ## TIER 4 — probably resolve as "no change," but John should confirm

-- **§1.7** — "may not compel medical decisions" is unqualified, apparently foreclosing vaccination requirements outside emergencies (§1.7 is derogable, so the epidemic case is covered).
+(§1.7 resolved — see "Bodily Sovereignty and Privacy Separated" in the changelog.
+Confirmed leave-as-is: near-absolute medical autonomy outside a declared emergency is coherent given §1.7 is derogable, so the epidemic case is already covered by the emergency-derogation window.)

 - **§1.10** — confirmed, leave as-is: "every person" (not "every citizen") for arms rights is consistent with the document's own pattern — "citizen" gates political rights, "person" gates rights treated as inherent.
 Working correctly, not an inconsistency.